prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

       }

       // Update after conversion.
 All imp elements inside request.Imp are shallow copies
-      // therefore, their non-pointer values are not shared memory and are safe to modify
-      // without risking a data race condition imp.BidFloorCur = "USD"
+      // therefore, their non-pointer values are not shared memory and are safe to modify. imp.BidFloorCur = "USD"
       imp.BidFloor = convertedValue
     }